RomayLala/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This code prints the ASCII alphabet, in lowercase, not followed by a new line.
 This code prints the ASCII alphabet, in lowercase, not followed by a new line.
 This code prints all numbers from 0 to 98 in decimal and in hexadecimal.
+This code prints numbers from 0 to 99.